 Code Name Description

 01 Design/Documentation This phase includes architectural and engineering costs.
-It also includes permits, capitalization costs, debris removal, port-a-john, safety and closing costs.
+It also includes permits, capitalization costs, debris removal, safety and closing costs.

-03 Footer/Foundation From digging the footer to laying the foundation block, this phase includes the garage floor pour, termite treatment, basement construction and crawl space.
+03 Footer/Foundation From digging the footer to laying the foundation block, this phase includes the garage floor pour, termite treatment, basement and crawl space.

 04 Framing/Exterior The most expensive phase of construction, includes framing, the roof, exterior siding, windows, exterior doors, deck, gutters and shutters.

 05 Trades This is plumbing and associated fixtures, electrical, mechanical and communications.
 Rough-ins and trimming out are inclusive.